 In September 2019, the CTB approved an amendment to FY 2020-2025 Six-Year Improvement Program (SYIP) to begin deployment of systemic safety improvements included in an initial Systemic Improvement Plan.
 The initial Systemic Improvement Plan is currently ongoing with potential project locations identified and implementation of systemic initiatives underway in many locations.
 Additional information on the initial HSIP Systemic Implementation Plan and implementation criteria is provided on-line at:

 - Eight Systemic Safety Countermeasures - Implementation Criteria

 Highway Safety Program (HSP)

-Bike and Pedestrian Safety Program (BPS)
+Bike and Pedestrian Safety Program (BPSP)

 Highway-Rail Grade Crossing Safety Program (H-RGCP)

-Proposed Safety Improvement Submittals and Contacts for information
+Proposed Safety Improvement Submittals and Contacts for Information

-Submit questions a to HSIProgram@VirginiaDOT.org
+Submit questions regarding VDOT’s HSIP to HSIProgram@VirginiaDOT.org